sergiofgonzalez/go-workbench/Part_3-misc-mini-projects/02_cs-projects/01_list-arraylist/README.md

 Also a few example usages are illustrated in `main.go`.

+## v2: list package with generics

+In this step we introduce generics, so that the list can work with any type.

 ## ToDo

 Make the list generic so that it can work with any type.